 I’ve made all the mistakes myself investing in or working for start-ups.
 Fortunately I’ve preserved time and capital by the ‘opportunities’ I’ve walked away from.
+Whether you join as an employee or investor, it is essential you perform your due diligence.
 Here are ten questions that if you don’t get absolutely great answers to each and every one, play smart and choose another situation for your time and money.

 1. What is the company’s unique competitive advantage?
 Life is short in the start-up world, and even more so without a superior product, service, delivery system, etc. What can this company do that others can’t?
 Can it become ‘special’ soon?